 For the insatiable dish on natural aphrodisiac delicacies, we tapped the expertise of board certified anti-aging specialist and director of the Hall Longevity Clinic in Miami Beach, Dr. Michael Hall to get the ultimate scoop on natural aphrodisiacs and how to really get the bedroom to explode.
 Hall adds,

-“This concept is really entirely based upon science, as traditionally it is known some foods possess chemical properties that could increase pheromones and heighten our interest and others may indirectly boost testosterone or estrogen levels, thereby increasing human sex drive, obvious some are considered virile because of their sensual appearance.”
+“This concept is really entirely based upon science, as traditionally it is known some foods possess chemical properties that could increase pheromones and heighten our interest and others may indirectly boost testosterone or estrogen levels, thereby increasing human sex drive, because of this there are now pheromone additives available that can help maximize others sexual attraction towards you, to find out more go to https://houseofpheromones.com/.”

 The most common and well-known of natural aphrodisiacs, researchers note that oysters contain amino acids that trigger the production of sex hormones.
 Dr. Hall notes,